 A delay could cause you to miss your rate lock deadline.
 Some banks will let you extend for a fee and a rare few might offer a free extension.
 If you do miss your rate lock, plan on probably having to pay to extend.

 It is a good practice to ask what the bank’s policy is on extending if you miss your mortgage rate lock deadline when you lock your rate.
 It is also important not to lock too early and only lock when you have a firm closing date.

 Do I Have to Lock My Mortgage Rate?

 You will eventually have to lock your rate.
 You can “float” your interest rate up until shortly before the closing.
-The bank needs four days to a week to prepare their closing documents.
-At that point you will need to lock in an interest rate.
+The bank needs four days to a week to prepare its closing documents.
+At that point, you will need to lock in an interest rate.

 What if Mortgage Rate Go Down During My Rate Lock Period?

 Technically, if you lock your rate you’re protecting your interest rate if rates go up.

 On the downside, you really don’t know if rates will go up or down.
 If rates go down that puts you in an awkward position.
 Many banks offer what is called a “float down”.
 Occasionally the bank will give you a free float down but more often than not, you will be charged to exercise a float down.

 A float-down will allow you to get the lower interest rate plus whatever they charge you for a float-down fee.